 Following the release of their critically acclaimed second album If I Was in 2015, America beckoned, and after relocating to Minneapolis in 2016 the band toured North America extensively, selling out venues across the continent.
 Their most recent release, The Way Is Read, is remarkable a collaborative album with New York City Chamber Ensemble.

-We are thrilled that The Staves have decided to return to Britain to work on their third studio album, allowing us the opportunity to share with you the magic of a live performance by this incredibly talented trio.
+We were thrilled that The Staves decided to return to Britain to work on their third studio album, allowing us the opportunity to share with you the magic of a live performance by this incredibly talented trio.

 …the ace is their voices, which mesh together stunningly- The Guardian -